ernat-soltanbekov/ernat-it-journey/incident_analysis_day4.md

 ### 5. Possible Causes

 - File upload not triggered (frontend issue)
-- File rejected due to size/type ограничения
+- File rejected due to size/type limit
 - Backend does not store file
 - Storage issue (file not saved or lost)
 - API does not return uploaded file